 This guide is intended to help you find spatial information and learn about geographic information system (GIS) resources and software.
 Any ASU student, faculty, or staff can contact me for help getting started with GIS.
 Please keep in mind that advanced GIS software such as ArcGIS will take longer than an afternoon or two to learn.
 Fortunately there are tutuorials and other resources help you learn.
 Plus, there are simpler GIS alternatives to use for basic mapping and analysis needs.

-In the ASU Libraries Map Collection there are two computers with GIS software that often available for use by ASU students, faculty, and staff when the Map Collection is open.
+in the ASU Library Map Collection there are two computers with GIS software that often available for use by ASU students, faculty, and staff when the Map Collection is open.

 Faculty can contact me to request a classroom session or a library guide to introduce their students to GIS software and data resources.